datavis-ai/DyEgoVis/README.md

     ```
       pip install -r requirements.txt
     ```
-2. Install MongDB database in your computer.
+2. Install MongDB (a document-oriented database management system) in your computer.

 3. Import the json files in the project dirs "MongDB/enron" and "MongDB/tvcg" into your MongDB according to the scheme shown in the picture "MongoDB/Directory_of_DB_collections.png".

-5. Run the file "App.py".
+4. Run the file "App.py".

 ### Frontend
 1. Install Node.js in your computer.